 I'm currently working as a software developer for a small company that specializes in software for genomic data and biological analysis.
 It's a nice and friendly little Kiwi company and, in all honesty, a great place to work at.
 There is only one problem: I am not a software developer.

-But every now and then I manage to gather some of my friends for the weekend, and somewhere between the packing of our cars and the first breath of fresh, cool country air we become something else.
-Something that feels more authentic, that comes naturally.
+Every now and then however, I manage to gather some friends for the weekend and somewhere between the packing of our cars and the first breath of fresh, cool country air things slowly start to shift.
+A discrete but tangible feeling of authenticity, something that comes more naturally.
 We are no longer software developers, teachers or lawyers.
-It's just us being ourselves and enjoying every second of it.
+It's just us being ourselves, footloose and fancy free.

 The activity of choice is rock climbing.
 It is hard, mentally and physically, and takes one to amazing and inspiring places.
 It puts you in uncomfortable situations, where your only options are to grow and break through your barriers or back down and come back another day.
 It makes you learn things about yourself and realize the unimportance of your daily routines.
 But most importantly, Nikki does not hate it.

 So on the weekends, when the sun is shining and the living is easy, look for us at the nearest crag.